Allergy Therapeutics PLC Modern slavery and human trafficking statement

 As a biotechnology company that manufactures and sells immunotherapy vaccines, we procure a wide range of goods, services and works to support the delivery of our business strategy.
 Allergy Therapeutics considers the highest potential risk areas in relation to modern slavery are in its supply chain.
 To mitigate the risks that could be associated with our business and our supply chain, Allergy Therapeutics has put in place policies, procedures and processes to avoid incidences of modern slavery and human trafficking.
 This includes requiring our suppliers to conform to our Code which sets out our zero-tolerance approach to modern slavery and human trafficking.

 Allergy Therapeutics has a Supplier Approval Process to support the business in minimising risk when procuring goods, services and works.
 This is supported by Quality Assurance Audits which specifically addresses modern slavery and human trafficking.
-Should we believe that a supplier is not undertaking adequate action to prevent modern slavery or human trafficking, or is practising in breach of Allergy Therapeutics’ policies, the relationship with the supplier would be investigated and terminated.
+Should we believe that a supplier is not undertaking adequate action to prevent modern slavery or human trafficking, or is practising in breach of Allergy Therapeutics’ policies, the relationship with the supplier would be investigated, terminated and any remedial action will be taken immediately.

 Approval